 - 7.1 Members will have visited the site immediately prior to the formal hearing, to allow them to acquaint themselves with the characteristics of the tree or trees within the context of the surrounding landscape.
-Members should reach a decision, based on their own observations, any evidence presented, and any objections and representations made, whether it appears to them to be expedient in the interests of amenity to confirm the Order. - 7.2 The written evidence that is attached to this report is as follows: - Appendix 1 The Tree Preservation Order. - Appendix 2 The report of the Council's Tree Officer, setting out all the issues (s)he considers should be taken into account, and making the case for confirming the Order. - Appendix 3 The written representations from the objectors to the making of the Order - Appendix 4 A written representation from another neighbour commenting on the Order.
+Members should reach a decision, based on their own observations, any evidence presented, and any objections and representations made, whether it appears to them to be expedient in the interests of amenity to confirm the Order. - 7.2 The written evidence that is attached to this report is as follows: - Appendix 1 The Tree Preservation Order.
+Appendix 2 The report of the Council's Tree Officer, setting out all the issues (s)he considers should be taken into account, and making the case for confirming the Order.
+Appendix 3 The written representations from the objectors to the making of the Order - Appendix 4 Written representations from any supporters of the Order.